Close

 Is life insurance more expensive than term insurance?

-Yes, life insurance is generally more expensive than term insurance due to its lifelong coverage and cash value component.
-However, term insurance remains the more budget-friendly option for pure risk coverage when comparing term insurance vs life insurance.
+In almost every case, yes.
+Life insurance costs more because it is guaranteed to pay out eventually and includes a savings component.
+However, term insurance remains the more budget-friendly option for pure risk coverage when comparing the difference between term insurance and life insurance.

 3